Berteroa incana

 Introduction and spread

-- Reproduces by seed, each plant produces many seeds.
+- Each plant produces many seeds!

 Status in the CKISS region